Tony Soprano: Early life

-When they were in their early twenties, Tony B was arrested for his part in a hijacking: Tony was supposed to join Tony B on the job but failed to appear because of a panic attack after an argument with his mother, which resulted in his blacking out and suffering a head injury.
-For years after, Tony claimed that he had sustained the injury during a mugging, a story he maintained to allay his guilt.
+When they were in their early twenties, Tony Blundetto was arrested for his part in a hijacking; Tony Soprano was supposed to join him on the job but failed to appear because of a panic attack after an argument with his mother, which resulted in his blacking out and suffering a head injury.
+For years after, Tony Soprano claimed that he had sustained the injury during a mugging, a story he maintained to allay his guilt.
 As a young adult, he attended Seton Hall University for a semester and a half before dropping out to pursue a life of crime.

-Tony was part of an unofficial crew of young criminals consisting of Silvio Dante, Ralph Cifaretto, and Giacomo "Jackie" Aprile, Sr. He and Jackie gained notoriety in the DiMeo family by robbing a card game run by Feech La Manna.
-Ralph was left out of the plan due to debilitating pain from a venereal disease, leading to a lifelong animosity between the two.
-Under the tutelage of his father's friend Paulie "Walnuts" Gualtieri, he committed his first murder in 1982 at the age of 22, killing a small-time bookie named Willie Overall.
-Following the murder, Paulie became Tony's mentor in the Mafia lifestyle, with Paulie eventually settling into a role as Tony's own capo.
+Tony was part of an unofficial crew of young criminals consisting of childhood friends Silvio Dante and Giacomo "Jackie" Aprile, Sr. He and Jackie gained notoriety in the DiMeo family by robbing a card game run by Feech La Manna.
+Under the tutelage of his father's friend Paulie "Walnuts" Gualtieri, Tony committed his first murder in 1982, killing a small-time bookie named Willie Overall.
+Following the murder, Paulie became Tony's mentor in the Mafia, with Paulie eventually settling into a role as Tony's own capo.

 Johnny shepherded Tony through his ascendancy until his death in 1986 from emphysema.
 When he died, Johnny had risen to the level of capo of his crew, as had his older brother, Junior.
-Junior took over as Tony's mentor, with parental figures Salvatore "Big Pussy" Bonpensiero and Paulie passing their loyalty to Tony upon Johnny's death, while Silvio joined the crew.
+Junior took over as Tony's mentor, with parental figures Paulie and Salvatore "Big Pussy" Bonpensiero passing their loyalty to Tony upon his father's death, while Silvio joined the crew.
 Tony became acting capo of his father's old crew, a position which eventually became permanent.

-In 1995, Jackie Aprile, Sr. became acting boss after Ercole "Eckley" DiMeo was sent to prison.
-The DiMeo family was prosperous under Jackie's rule until 1998 when he was diagnosed with intestinal cancer.
-With Jackie in and out of the hospital, a power struggle developed between Tony and Junior.
-With Jackie's death in mid-1998, a succession crisis reaches a point where a war within the family appears imminent.
-However, Tony brings a quick end to the conflict by endorsing Junior as the official boss of the family.
-Unbeknownst to Junior, Tony secretly strikes a deal with the rest of the family to be the true boss, allowing Junior to believe that he's in power and act as a distraction for the FBI.
+In 1995, Jackie became acting boss after Ercole "Eckley" DiMeo was sent to prison.
+The family was prosperous under Jackie's rule until 1998 when he was diagnosed with intestinal cancer.
+With Jackie's death in mid-1998, a succession crisis between Tony and Junior reached a point where a war within the family appeared imminent.
+However, Tony brought a quick end to the conflict by endorsing Junior as the official boss of the family.
+Unbeknownst to Junior, Tony secretly struck a deal with the rest of the family to be the true boss, allowing Junior to believe that he is in power and act as a distraction for the FBI.

 Narrated killings committed by Tony Soprano

 Tony personally committed eight murders during the show.
-As a Boss, he was responsible for the deaths of others killed on his orders.
+As a boss, he was responsible for the deaths of others killed on his orders.
 The eight known murders, all explicitly presented onscreen, were: